-Downing’s Estate Planning Service is well established and is one of our favourite unquoted IHT portfolios.
-It comes insurance option which effectively makes the portfolio IHT free from day one.
+Downing’s Estate Planning Service is well established.
+It comes with an insurance option which could effectively make the portfolio IHT free from day one.
 It offers a choice of asset-backed and renewable energy investments which typically qualify for Business Property Relief (BPR).
 This means after two years they should be exempt from IHT.

 - Insurance option effectively makes the portfolio IHT free from day one (conditions apply)

 - Alternatively investors have free downside protection which protects against falls in value of up to 20%